-Goal: To achieve a distinctive pedestrian-oriented design character and a lively public realm that reflects the unique relationship of the station area to Downtown and the surrounding residential area.
+Goal: To develop regulations that achieve a distinctive pedestrian-oriented design character and a lively public realm that reflects the unique relationship of the station area to Downtown and the surrounding residential area.

-- 13. Ensure that development is scaled to serve those who live and work in the station area and adjoining Southwest Bellevue Subarea (West Bellevue) neighborhoods; large retail uses that serve a regional market format retail buildings should not be allowed are not appropriate in this setting. - 14.
+- 14. Allow development to achieve maximum densities envisioned for the station area. - 15.
+Ensure that development is scaled to serve those who live and work in the station area and adjoining Southwest Bellevue Subarea (West Bellevue) neighborhoods; large retail uses that serve a regional market are not appropriate in this setting. - 16.
 Minimize the visual intrusion of required parking structures through thoughtful location and design, substantial landscaping, wrapping other uses around structured parking, integration of ground-level retail and pedestrian uses or other measures.
-Stand-alone parking structures should not be allowed are not appropriate in this setting.
+Stand-alone parking structures are not appropriate in this setting.